Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Model Evaluation

 \subsection{Site Response Analysis}

-A series of linear site-response analyses were conducted to evaluate the proposed models' performance in estimating near-surface amplification compared to the USGS SFBA velocity model.
-Four sets of site-response analyses were performed: one using the measured velocity profiles as the ground truth and three others using the stationary, spatially varying, and USGS models evaluated at the same locations as the observed profiles.
+We lastly conducted a series of linear site-response analyses to evaluate the proposed models' performance in terms of predicting near-surface amplification relative to the USGS SFBA velocity model under 1D site response assumptions.
+We specifically performed four sets of site-response analyses: one using the measured velocity profiles as the ground truth and three others using the stationary, spatially varying, and USGS models evaluated at the same locations as the observed profiles.

 The comparison between the alternative models was based on the goodness-of-fit (GOF) measure proposed by \cite{shi2017stiffness}, which considers peak-ground acceleration (PGA), peak-ground velocity (PGV), peak-ground displacement (PGD), Arias intensity, significant duration, Fourier amplitude, and spectral acceleration to assess the fit between the models and ground truth conditions.
 A score of zero indicates a perfect match between the model and reference conditions; a positive score indicates an overestimation of intensity measures (IMs) relative to the reference conditions, while a negative score indicates an underestimation of IMs.
-An ensemble of Ricker wavelets was used as input as outcrop motion for the site-response analyses.
-The generated ground motion has a flat frequency content from $0.1$ to $10.0~\text{Hz}$, allowing for comparison of the velocity profiles over a wide range of frequencies (Figures S13 and S14 in the electronic supplement).
+An ensemble of Ricker wavelets was used as input outcrop motion for the site-response analyses.
+The generated ground motion has a flat frequency content from $0.1$ to $10.0~\text{Hz}$, allowing for comparison of the velocity profiles over a wide range of frequencies (Figures S17 and S18 in the electronic supplement).
 Comparisons for the stationary and spatially varying models were performed both with and without along-depth variability, sampled with the covariance described in \hyperref[sec:depth_correlation]{Subsection: Along-Depth Correlation}.
-An example of the profiles used in the site-response analysis is provided in Figure S15 in the electronic supplement.
+An example of the profiles used in the site-response analysis is provided in Figure S19 in the electronic supplement.

-Figures \ref{fig:sra_gof_svar_drlz}, \ref{fig:sra_gof_svar_srlz_drlz}, and \ref{fig:sra_gof_usgs} present the GOF scores for the stationary, spatially varying, and USGS SFBA models, respectively.
+Figures \ref{fig:sra_gof_svar_drlz}, \ref{fig:sra_gof_svar_srlz_drlz}, and \ref{fig:sra_gof_usgs} present the GOF scores for the stationary, spatially varying, and USGS SFBA models, respectively, relative to the ground truth profile measurements.
 The comparison is made across three frequency bins: $0.01$ Hz to $f_P$, $f_P$ to $2f_P$, and $2f_P$ to $10$ Hz, where $f_P$ represents the frequency corresponding to the first fundamental mode of each profile, calculated using the quarter-wavelength approximation:

 where $V_{Si}$ and $dz_i$ are the shear-wave velocity and thickness of the $i^{th}$ layer, respectively.
 The frequency bins are defined in terms of $f_P$ rather than fixed values to account for the varying heights and stiffness of different profiles, which result in different resonant frequency ranges.
 The quarter-wavelength approximation was chosen over a full wave propagation definition as it is simpler to compute in forward applications.